-The Performance Driving Experience (PDX) is a level-1 time trial.
+The Track Event is a high performance driving event.
 These are “non-competitive events and are based on the instruction and practice of performance driving and car handling.”
 This definition is critical, but what does that mean for participants?

 This means that there is no timing permitted for the participants’ laps – ever!
 It also means that beginning and intermediate students will ride along with a qualified instructor.
 Once a student reaches advanced levels, they may or may not have a “riding” instructor.
 The purpose of the training is car handling – usually at speeds above the limits on open highways.
 Finally, there are restricted passing zones.

 According to the rules laid out by the SCCA, “the course should be chosen as to maximize exposure to a variety of car handling situations, while minimizing exposure to hazards.”
-Meeting this criterion, OVR hosts their PDX events at the Mid-Ohio Road Racing Course in Lexington, OH.
+Meeting this criterion, OVR hosts their Track Events at the Mid-Ohio Road Racing Course in Lexington, OH.

 Safety First – Rules of the Road

-What Type of Car Can Be Used for a PDX Event?
+What Type of Car Can Be Used for a Track Event?

-Drivers provide their own vehicles for PDX events.
-Recommended cars would be any sports sedan, current sports car (Matia, Mini), pony-type cars (Mustang, Camero), autocross cars (stock and limited prepared), and even an econo-box.
+Drivers provide their own vehicles for Track Events.
+Recommended cars would be any sports sedan, current sports car (Miata, Mini), pony-type cars (Mustang, Camaro), autocross cars (stock and limited prepared), and even an econo-box.

-Vans, pick-up trucks, SUV’s, cross-over type vehicles, formula cars, and semi-tractors are prohibited from PDX events and will not be allowed to participate.
+Vans, pick-up trucks, SUV’s, cross-over type vehicles, formula cars, and semi-tractors are prohibited from Track Events and will not be allowed to participate.

-If you have any questions regarding PDX rules and vehicle qualifications, please contact your PDX official.
+If you have any questions regarding Track Event rules and vehicle qualifications, please contact your Track Event official.
 All cars must meet local requirements for for inspection and must possess current, valid registration.